Program and Project Management (PMO)

 How does your organization view projects?

-LEADERSHIP: Does your organization have a consistent reputation managing projects?
+LEADERSHIP: Does your organization have a consistent reputation for managing internal or external projects?
+Do you have an established baseline for ALL projects that ensures project financial stability?

 GROWTH FOCUSED: Is your project success and ROI consistently monitored?

-RESULTS ORIENTED: Do your projects consistently come in on time and within budget?
+RESULTS ORIENTED: Do your projects consistently come in on time and within budget – if not let’s talk.

 Looking for a way to stay ahead of the pack in today’s competitive and chaotic global economy, companies are turning to project management to consistently deliver business results.
 The vast majority of organizations have an inconsistent reputation.